Post Malone: Health

 In March 2020, a video surfaced that showed Malone falling and behaving oddly on stage to his song, "I Fall Apart", which made fans worry about his well-being and health.
-Malone later said that he was "not on drugs and I feel the best I've ever f__ felt in my life".
+Malone later said that he was "not on drugs and I feel the best I've ever fucking felt in my life".
 His manager Dre London likewise claimed there was no need to worry and that Malone's behavior was part of the "act".
-Malone's father Richard Post also commented on the artist's behavior, stating that he does not "want to come across as dismissive to those of you who have expressed concern about Austin.
+Malone's father Richard said that he does not "want to come across as dismissive to those of you who have expressed concern about Austin.
 Your sincerity and kindness regarding him is certainly heartwarming and appreciated."

-During his 2022 interview with Howard Stern, Malone revealed he's long struggled with alcoholism, but has recovered with the help of his fiancé.
+During his 2022 interview with Howard Stern, Malone revealed he has long struggled with alcoholism, but has recovered with the help of his fiancée.

+Post Malone has stated that he has depersonalization disorder induced by marijuana use, a known possible side effect of marijuana use.

 Tattoos

 Malone has a number of tattoos that he inked himself and has also inked tattoos on several friends and acquaintances.
-He currently has 79 tattoos.
+As of early 2021, he has at least 78 tattoos.

 Political views

 Malone has a tattoo of U.S. president John F. Kennedy on his arm, and has said that Kennedy was "the only President to speak out against the crazy corruption stuff that's going on in our government nowadays."
 In December 2016, Malone stated that if asked to perform at the inauguration of Donald Trump he would not have been opposed, though he stated that neither Trump nor Hillary Clinton were fit for president of the United States and expressed his support for Bernie Sanders during the election cycle.

 Malone later expressed a dislike for Trump in a November 2017 interview for Rolling Stone.
 In the same interview, he revealed that he has a large collection of guns and believes it is an American right to own and operate guns.
-Malone also expressed a strong interest in conspiracy theories when he said, "There's crazy sh** that goes on that we can't explain."
+Malone also expressed a strong interest in conspiracy theories when he said, "There's crazy shit that goes on that we can't explain."
 During a trip to Canada in 2018, Malone was interviewed and when asked what the "biggest lie is", he replied "The biggest lie in the world is the U.S. government.
-It's a f***ing reality show and I think there's gonna be a lot of weird sh** that happens within our generation that really changes the way of the world."
+It's a fucking reality show and I think there's gonna be a lot of weird shit that happens within our generation that really changes the way of the world."

+Religious views

+Post Malone grew up in a Christian household in a family of church attendees.
+Currently, he is not religiously affiliated.